opensvc/multipath-tools/tests/README.md

 `<testname>.out`.
 The test programs are called `<testname>-test`, and can be run standalone e.g. for debugging purposes.

+## Running tests under valgrind

+The unit tests can be run under the valgrind debugger with `make valgrind` in the `tests` directory, or `make valgrind-test` in the top directory.
+If valgrind detects a bad memory access or leak, the test will fail.
+The output of the test run, including valgrind output, is stored as `<testname>.vgr`.

 ## Notes on individual tests

 ### Tests that require root permissions